kokojkj/pixel-art-studio/README.md

 Live Preview: See your project in real time at the bottom.it is very useful feature!
 Import/Export: Import your old artwork or export your creations.
-Multiple Grid Sizes: Choose from a range of grid sizes to suit your needs. alot of tools to help you create beautiful arts easilt and effortless ✨ like Erase, Fill, Line Tool, Rectangle, and Mirroring.
+Multiple Grid Sizes: Choose from a range of grid sizes to suit your needs. alot of tools to help you create beautiful arts easily and effortlessly ✨ like Erase, Fill, Line Tool, Rectangle, and Mirroring.
 Want to give it a try?
 here is the link :https://kokojkj.github.io/pixel-art-studio/